- DUI Defense

 2. was under the influence of alcohol, drugs or a combination of alcohol and drugs;

 3. within city/county to establish venue and jurisdiction.

 It is important to keep in mind, that it is possible for sufficient evidence to exist to prove that a person is driving under the influence of drugs and/or alcohol even if their BAC is below 0.08.

-For a Per Se violation, the prosecution must prove that the defendant:
+For a Per Se violation of Montana's DUI statute, the prosecution must prove that the defendant:

 - was driving or in actual physical control of a vehicle;

 2. upon the ways of this state open to the public;